-- You should be able to read, write, and execute PL/SQL stored procedures and stored functions. - You are expected to be able to distinguish between SQL statements, PL/SQL statements that are not also SQL statements, and SQL\Plus statements. - Note that PL/SQL subroutines may contain both PL/SQL and SQL statements, but not SQL\Plus statements. - What SQL\Plus command should you enter to be able to see PL/SQL dbms\output.put\line output? - Consider an n-tier architecture.
-On which "tier" is PL/SQL executed? - What does PL/SQL need to "add" to SQL, so that procedural programming will be possible? - You are expected to be comfortable reading and writing PL/SQL stored procedures and stored functions. - What are the differences between a PL/SQL stored procedure and a PL/SQL stored function? - How must you conclude a PL/SQL subroutine so that it will be compiled? - What SQL\Plus command should you enter to see the compilation errors for a PL/SQL subroutine? - Executing PL/SQL subroutines: - How do you call a PL/SQL stored procedure from within SQL\Plus?
-How do you call a PL/SQL stored procedure from within another PL/SQL stored procedure or function? - How do you call a PL/SQL stored function from within SQL\Plus?
-How do you call a PL/SQL stored function from within another PL/SQL stored procedure or function? - You are responsible for those PL/SQL features that have been discussed in class, as well as for those PL/SQL features that have been used in posted course examples and in homeworks. - Given PL/SQL, example tables, and example calls, you should be able to tell what would happen.
-Given error messages or errant behavior, you should be able to debug PL/SQL and SQL. - How can you call a PL/SQL stored procedure or stored function that expects parameters?
-How can you call one that does not expect any parameters? - Make sure you know how to do the following: - create and compile a PL/SQL subroutine - find the compilation errors in a subroutine - execute a stored procedure or stored function (at both the SQL\Plus level and within a PL/SQL subroutine) - Make sure you know:
+- You should be able to read, write, and execute PL/SQL stored procedures and stored functions. - You are expected to be able to distinguish between SQL statements, PL/SQL statements that are not also SQL statements, and SQLPlus statements. - Note that PL/SQL subroutines may contain both PL/SQL and SQL statements, but not SQLPlus statements. - What SQLPlus command should you enter to be able to see PL/SQL dbms_output.put_line output? - Consider an n-tier architecture.
+On which "tier" is PL/SQL executed? - What does PL/SQL need to "add" to SQL, so that procedural programming will be possible? - You are expected to be comfortable reading and writing PL/SQL stored procedures and stored functions. - What are the differences between a PL/SQL stored procedure and a PL/SQL stored function? - What must you put after the end of a PL/SQL subroutine (after its body's END;) so that it will be created and compiled? - What SQLPlus command should you enter to see the compilation errors for the latest attempt at compiling a PL/SQL subroutine? - Executing PL/SQL subroutines: - How do you call a PL/SQL stored procedure from within SQLPlus?
+How do you call a PL/SQL stored procedure from within another PL/SQL subroutine? - How do you call a PL/SQL stored function from within SQLPlus?
+How do you call a PL/SQL stored function from within another PL/SQL subroutine? - You are responsible for those PL/SQL features that have been discussed in class, as well as for those PL/SQL features that have been used in posted course examples and in homeworks. - Given PL/SQL code, example tables, and example calls, you should be able to tell what would happen.
+Given error messages or errant behavior, you should be able to debug PL/SQL and SQL.

-- the skeleton of a PL/SQL subroutine - how to specify a parameter being passed to a stored procedure or stored function - where you need to declare local variables within a PL/SQL subroutine, and how to declare them - how to write a PL/SQL assignment statement - how to write a SELECT statement that puts values into program variables - how to use dbms\output.put\line (and what SQL\Plus statement is needed to be able to see its output) - how to use the concatenation operator for strings - how to write an IF statement - how to write a WHILE loop, FOR loop, and cursor-controlled FOR loop
+- How can you call a PL/SQL stored procedure or stored function that expects parameters?
+How can you call one that does not expect any parameters? - Make sure you know how to do the following: - create and compile a PL/SQL subroutine - find the compilation errors in a subroutine - execute a stored procedure or stored function (at both the SQLPlus level and within a PL/SQL subroutine) - Make sure you know: - the basic skeleton of a PL/SQL subroutine - how to specify a parameter being passed to a stored procedure or stored function - where you need to declare local variables within a PL/SQL subroutine, and how to declare them - how to write a PL/SQL assignment statement - how to write a select statement that puts values into local variables - how to use dbms_output.put_line (and what SQLPlus statement is needed to be able to see its output) - how to use the concatenation operator for strings - how to write an IF statement - how to write a WHILE loop, "classic" FOR loop, and cursor-controlled FOR loop